Updated: Sep 11

-We mentioned earlier that active employees in business life are now searching for more meaning in this period and will look more in the future.
-Employees wish their jobs to be more valuable, beneficial to society and have a purpose.
+Active employees in business life are now searching for more meaning in this period and will look more in the future.
+Employees wish their jobs to be more valuable, beneficial to society, and have a purpose.
 Especially during the pandemic, employees have had varying feelings about what they want in life and business life.
 According to Gartner, this figure is a considerable 65%.
 Since the pandemic, only half of those working in the United States have resigned or are looking for a new job.
 This era called great resignation continues.
 During this period, most employees left their professions and started working in jobs and workplaces that would make them happier.

 In the challenging conditions of our age, not everyone has the luxury to change jobs easily or leave a job they dislike by turning to a completely different sector.
 For many employees, working in a job has become just a matter of making money and living.
-They are not happy, but they cannot find the strength to change it.
+They are unhappy but cannot find the strength to change it.

-Maybe you are being bullied, worsened by violence, or simply don't like your job.
+You may be bullied, worsened by violence, or simply don't like your job.
 Perhaps you find the environment you work in or your co-workers disturbing.
-Whatever the reason, you want to get away from this environment, but your success rate is meager.
+Whatever the reason, you want to escape from this environment, but your success rate is meager.
 This is your comfort zone.
-The areas where we are uncomfortable and not happy also fall into our comfort zone.
+The areas where we are uncomfortable and unhappy also fall into our comfort zone.
 We know and recognize it.
 It takes courage to change our environment completely.
 It is this change that we fear.
 Is there anything we can do?
 Of course, there is.
 Let's see what we can do to love what we do.

 It’s Time To Speak Up